Unitech/cryptoengine/README.md

 ## Support

-Before publishing sources and correcting some things, I would like to know if any company or people is interested about sponsoring the util.
+I can provide support to use it or customize it, contact me at : as AT unitech DOT io

+Donate at :
 LTC : LS8upeXjDbEyGZ4TwYRWdJeUdbnftRMibW
 BTC : 1BujZemR8mjUc4zSZTV8UHHQ8mupGTPsfj

-Feel free to tell me your name by email at as AT unitech DOT io, you will be listed as a sponsor on the README and later on the website !

-I can also provide support to use it or customize it.

 ## Quick example